auth0/docs/articles/quickstart/native/react-native/00-login.md

 ## Show user profile information

 The `useAuth0` hook exposes a `user` object that contains information about the authenticated user.
-You can use this to access decoded user profile information about the authenticated user from the [ID token](https://auth0.com/docs/secure/tokens/id-tokens).
+You can use this to access decoded user profile information about the authenticated user from the <a href="https://auth0.com/docs/secure/tokens/id-tokens" target="_blank">ID token</a>.

 If a user has not been authenticated, this property will be `null`.